mpcjanssen/simpletask-android/src/main/assets/ui.md

 - `Project`
 - `Someday`

-Two of those lists contain Next Actions (`@work` and `@home`) the two others don't.
+Two of those lists contain next actions (`@work` and `@home`) the two others don't.
 Now if you want to create a filter to only show next actions there are two ways to do this.
 One wrong way and one right way.

 ### The 'wrong' way

 Create a filter with the `@work` and `@home` items checked.
 Initially this will work.
-However when I create an item with list `@shop` which is also a Next Action, you will have to update the next action filter.
+However when you create an item with list `@shop` which is also a next action, you will have to update the next action filter.
 So it is easy to miss next actions like this.

 ### The 'right' way

-Create a filter with the `Project` and `Someday` items checked and also check `Invert filter` now all items which are not on the `Project` and `Someday` list will be show after filtering.
-This means that if I add an item `@shop` this will also be included in the results.
+Create a filter with the `Project` and `Someday` items checked and also check `Invert filter`.
+Now all items which are not on the `Project` and `Someday` list will be shown after filtering.
+This means that if you add an item `@shop` this will also be included in the results.

-Of course if you add a new list which doesn't contain next actions (e.g. `@PrivateProject`) this will also be show and the filter still needs to be changed.
-The big difference with the 'wrong' way is that you might get too much info instead of too little, which is preferable.
+Of course if you add a new list which doesn't contain next actions (e.g. `@PrivateProject`) this will also be shown and the filter still needs to be changed.
+The big difference with the 'wrong' way is that you might get too much information instead of too little, which is preferable.